Skip to content

 The Great Pyramid was constructed in multiple phases starting from the third century BC and continued to be built over a period of more than a thousand years.
 That is why it reflects a mix of architectural styles influenced by various cultures, including the Olmecs, Toltecs, and Aztecs.

 Today, much of the pyramid is covered with vegetation, making it resemble a natural hill more than a pyramid.
-On top, there is a Spanish colonial church, that is the Iglesia de Nuestra Señora de los Remedios, built in the 16th century.
+On top, there is a Spanish colonial church, which is the Iglesia de Nuestra Señora de los Remedios, built in the 16th century.

-Having said that, determining the smallest Mesoamerican pyramid is challenging due to the vast number of pyramids built across different eras and cultures in Mesoamerica.
+Determining the smallest Mesoamerican pyramid is challenging due to the vast number of pyramids built across different eras and cultures in Mesoamerica.
 Many smaller pyramids may not be well-documented, excavated, or as famous as their larger counterparts.
 However, there are smaller pyramids known for their specific historical or cultural significance, such as:

 • Pyramids at Tulum: The Maya site of Tulum, located right on the east coast of the Yucatán Peninsula in Mexico, has several smaller-scale pyramids and structures.
-These are not as large or tall as the pyramids found in sites like Tikal or Chichen Itza but are significant for their coastal location and well-preserved state.
+These are not as large or tall as the pyramids found in sites like Tikal or Chichen Itza, but are significant for their coastal location and well-preserved state.

 • Minor Pyramids in Larger Complexes: In major archaeological sites like Teotihuacan, Tikal, or Monte Albán, there are often smaller subsidiary pyramids surrounding the larger, more central ones.
 These smaller structures could have served various purposes, including astronomical observations, secondary temples, or altars.